timewave-computer/valence-coprocessor-app/README.md

 > We plan on enabling Docker-based builds in the near future

-You can verify the nix installation by running the following command which should build all zk apps in the `apps/` directory:
+You can verify the nix installation by running the following command which should build all co-processor circuits defined in `valence.toml`:

 ```sh
 nix run